I remember the first time I tried to build a website. I stared at the screen for hours, wondering whether I could select Bluehost or Hostinger?

 Both offer 24/7 support.

-Bluehost offers chat and phone support, which is a plus if you want to talk to a real human.
+Bluehost offers chat and phone support, which is a plus if you want to speak with a live person.
 I called once about a theme issue and got help in 5 minutes.

 Hostinger is chat-only, but the response times are fast, and their support articles are super detailed and helpful.